CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-fall-course-activities.md

 ### Group Video Presentation

 The group video presentation will require you to independently research and learn the basics of an alternative UI technology for another language (other than TypeScript/SimpleKit or Java).
 You will work with a group to create a short video presentation introducing the technology, its philosophy, and its basic use.
-You will also individually watch videos from other students in the class and prepare a short submission outlining what you have learned.
-A few videos may be selected for class review.
+Your videos will be watched in class and your group is expected to be in attendance to answer questions about the technology you chose.
+Quizzes will include details from the group presentations.

 ### Quizzes